Data Architect - 12 Month FTC (we have office locations in Cambridge, Leeds and London)

 Knowledge of bioinformatics data structures.

-Experience of attribute-based access control and tools that can be used to underpins this.
+Experience with attribute-based access control and supporting tools that underpin this

-Practical experience of modelling the data structures to underpin complex issues such as patient/participant consent to healthcare and research.
+Practical experience modelling the data structures that underpin and support complex issues such as patient/participant consent within healthcare and research

-So, if you’re a highly proven and motivated Data Architect, who thrives on shaping strategy and delivering enterprise-scale solutions, this is your chance to make a genuine impact here at Genomics England!
+If you’re a highly proven and motivated Data Architect who thrives on shaping strategy and delivering enterprise-scale solutions, this is your chance to use your experience and expertise to make a genuine impact here at Genomics England!

 Qualifications